google/capirca/doc/generators/paloaltofw.md

     - _inet_: the filter should only render IPv4 addresses (default)
     - _inet6_: the filter should only render IPv6 addresses
     - _mixed_: the filter should render IPv4 and IPv6 addresses
+  * _address objects_: specifies whether custom address objects or
+     network/mask definitions are used in security policy source and destination fields
+    - _addr-obj_: specifies address groups are used in the security policy source and destination fields (default)
+    - _no-addr-obj_: specifies network/mask definitions are used in the
+       security policy source and destination fields

 ## Term Format
 * _action::_ The action to take when matched.
 See Actions section for valid options.